reflame/example-ts-react/README.md

 # example-ts-react

-An example TypeScript React app built using Reflame.
+An example of a Reflame TypeScript React app.

 Reflame only handles deployment and does not actually typecheck (yet).
 So for typechecking, we'll need to install packages locally using a package.json like we've done here: